Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

     1. **"Settings"** on the repository
     2. **"Source"** of "GitHub Pages" selected *master for Branch* and saved it
     3. The website was published on GitHub Pages and the link was provided in the same section.

+## Problem during the development

+On 9th April 2022 afternoon and evening I had the same 6 messages what you can see on the [pic1](assets/images/problem%2004%2009%202022%20evening.jpg) and on the [Google](assets/images/check%20on%20the%20google.jpg) also.